Auburn Tigers men's basketball: Conference regular season championships

-Auburn has won five regular season conference championships in its history: one Southern Conference championship in 1928 and four Southeastern Conference championships in 1960, 1999, 2018, and 2022.
+Auburn has won six regular season conference championships in its history: one Southern Conference championship in 1928 and four Southeastern Conference championships in 1960, 1999, 2018, 2022, and 2025.
 Auburn also won the SEC West Division championship in 1999.

 SEC Tournament

-Auburn has won the SEC tournament twice: in 1985 under coach Sonny Smith and again in 2019 under Bruce Pearl.
+Auburn has won the SEC tournament three times: in 1985 under coach Sonny Smith and in 2019 and 2024 under Bruce Pearl.
 The 1985 Auburn Tigers won the tournament after beating Alabama 53–49 in overtime.
 That 1985 Auburn team was the first ever to win four games in four days to win the SEC Tournament.

 In 2019, the Tigers earned a bye in the Tournament during the regular season and won games against Missouri, South Carolina, and Florida before crushing Tennessee in the final game 84–64.
+In 2024, Auburn defeated South Carolina, Mississippi State, and Florida en route to their second tournament title under Bruce Pearl.
 Auburn has reached the SEC Tournament final two other times: in 1984, where they lost to Kentucky 51–49, and in 2000, where they lost to Arkansas 75–67.
-Auburn has had three SEC Tournament MVPs: Charles Barkley in 1984, Chuck Person in 1985, and Bryce Brown in 2019.
+Auburn has had four SEC Tournament MVPs: Charles Barkley in 1984, Chuck Person in 1985, Bryce Brown in 2019, and Johni Broome in 2024.

 NCAA tournament

-Auburn has appeared in the NCAA tournament 12 times.
-Their combined record is 19–12.
+Auburn has appeared in the NCAA tournament 14 times.
+Their combined record is 23–14.